SciKit-Surgery/scikit-surgerytutorial01/doc/03_VTK_Overlay_With_Aruco_Tag.rst

 Create a copy of vtkoverlay_with_movement_app.py and call it vtk_aruco_app.py or similar.

-Add an import statement for opencv
+Add an import statement for the ArUco detectors in OpenCV

 ::

-  import cv2
+  import cv2.aruco as aruco

-OpenCV provides numerous computer vision tools, and integrates seamlessly with SNAPPY using numpy data structures, which we must also import
+OpenCV provides numerous computer vision tools, and integrates seamlessly with SNAPPY using NumPy data structures, which we must also import

 ::

   import numpy

-Now we need some member variables to use with the aruco tag detector.
+Now we need some member variables to use with the ArUco tag detector.
 In our OverlayApp we will create a new __init__ function to override the one in the base class and define the member variables we will need